bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 * use Optimized One-Page Checkout;
 * have stored credit cards enabled.

-Use the store's control panel to enable charging stored credit cards.
-Navigate to **Store Setup › Payments** and click the tab for your payment gateway.
+Use the active MSF-enabled store's control panel to enable charging stored credit cards.
+Navigate to **Settings ›  Setup > Payments** and click the tab for your payment gateway.
 Toggle the switch to enable Stored Credit Cards and click **Save**.
 For more on enabling stored payment methods, see [Enabling Stored Payment Methods](https://support.bigcommerce.com/s/article/Enabling-Stored-Credit-Cards).

 ### Charging stored instruments